 Our chaplains work to make sure that there are opportunities to explore those beliefs and allow them to be respected, cared for and thought about in appropriate ways, for instance:

-- access to familiar religious and non-religious rites or rituals that support us and provide us with coping mechanisms.
+- Facilitating and providing religious and non-religious rites or rituals that support us and provide us with coping mechanisms.

 Who we are